 They gave us this cool and delicious buko juice as our welcome drink.
 Don’t you think it’s awesome?

-We decided to eat or lunch first since our tour package included a lunch buffet.
+We decided to eat lunch first since our tour package included a lunch buffet.
 It wasn’t that much but it was damn so delicious.
 We had the traditional sinugbang isda, tinolang manok, humba, bananas, ampalaya with carrots salad, and kamote juice.
 God, the kamote juice was so delicious…

-After we’ve had our fill, our local guide, Jumaila, gave us a brief history of how the Bojo River Cruise came to be.
+After we’d had our fill, our local guide, Jumaila, gave us a brief history of how the Bojo River Cruise came to be.
 We learned that the locals of Aloguinsan and the members of BAETAS or Bojo Aloguinsan Eco-Tourism Association, and the whole community to be exact, are the ones maintaining the river.
 They used to be farmers and fishermen but were trained later on by the local government to preserve the Bojo River and help them find another source of income.
 With that being said, all the tourists who go there not only get to experience the river cruise but also help the community.

 The River Cruise